Skip to content

 Multi-Channel Sync

 All channels see the same messages.
-Send a message from WhatsApp, and the response shows up in Slack and the TUI too.
-This means you can:
+Send from WhatsApp, the response also shows up in Slack and the TUI.
+So you can:

 • Start a conversation on your phone (WhatsApp) and continue at your desk (TUI or Slack)

-• Monitor agent activity from any connected platform
+• Watch agent activity from any connected platform

-Under the hood, all outbound messages route through a unified broadcast bus.
-Each channel maps its platform-specific identifiers (WhatsApp phone numbers, Slack channel IDs) to a canonical group ID, so the agent sees one conversation regardless of which channels are connected.
+Outbound messages route through a single broadcast bus.
+Each channel maps its platform-specific identifiers (WhatsApp phone numbers, Slack channel IDs) to a canonical group ID, so the agent sees one conversation no matter which channels are connected.

 Built-in: WhatsApp

 The primary channel for most users.
-Uses the neonize library (whatsmeow Python bindings).
+Uses neonize (whatsmeow Python bindings).

 Setup: